Kirkby Stephen and District Angling Association

 Fish Preservation Policy

-To help preserve our stocks of wild trout we encourage our members to return fish.
-From 2007 we have awarded a prize for the biggest trout safely returned.
+To help maintain our healthy stock of wild brown trout we encourage the use of barbless hooks and safe return of all healthy fish.
+Since 2007 we have awarded a trophy for the largest trout safely returned

-If you are new to our club and would like a day out with an existing member to pick up a few tips please contact our secretary.
+If you are new to our club and would like a day out with an existing member to pick up a few tips please contact our secretary (email@example.com).
 No guarantee of a big fish of course but knowledge and friendship will be freely dispensed.

 Reports and Stories